-Member of the Audit, Risk and Compliance Committee, member of the Nomination and Remuneration Committee and member of the Innovation and Technology Committee
+Member of the Audit, Risk and Compliance Committee, member of the Nomination and Remuneration Committee and member of the Innovation and Technology

-Graham Maloney
+Committee

-Independent Non-Executive Director
+Name: Graham Maloney

-Bachelor of Arts from the University of Sydney, Associate of the Institute of Actuaries of Australia, Fellow of the Australian Institute of Company Directors
+Title: Independent Non-Executive Director

-Graham has over 40 years of experience in financial services, including superannuation, life insurance, commercial banking, investment banking and stockbroking.
+Qualifications: Bachelor of Arts from the University of Sydney, Associate of the Institute of Actuaries of Australia, Fellow of the Australian Institute of Company Directors superannuation, life insurance, commercial banking, investment banking and stockbroking.
 He is the CEO of Stratagm, which he established in 2009 to provide strategic and financial advisory services to both businesses and individuals.
 He is also the Chair of Connective Group, a leading mortgage aggregation business and Chair of Connective Group Australia.
 Graham's experience includes roles as Division Director at Macquarie Capital and as Group Treasurer at National Australia Bank and director at Spitfire Corporation Limited and Circus Australia Ltd.